-New Zealand is the latest country to fully reopen to the world.
-As per a plan announced by Prime Minister Jacinda Ardern earlier this year on 11 May, the country opened its borders to international visitors on 1 August.
+New Zealand fully reopened its borders to international visitors on 1 August, as per a plan announced by Prime Minister Jacinda Ardern earlier this year on 11 May.

 According to Reuters, Ardern noted the enormity of the moment while speaking at the China Business Summit in Auckland on 1 August.